trustnote-org/trustnote-common/README.md

 ## Developer guides

-See the [wiki](https://github.com/Trustnote/Trustnotecore/wiki/Trustnote-Developer-Guides).
 Many of the features are not documented yet, see other [Trustnote repositories](https://github.com/Trustnote) as samples, for APIs see the `exports` of node.js modules.

 ## Configuring